How

 It is commonly recommended that 5 to 10% of one's equity (or investment

 portfolio) be composed of precious metals.
-In terms of allocation,
+However, in today's environment

 on the real inflation rate) and mountains of debt at all levels